Gemtuzumab Ozogamicin (Mylotarg™)

 Low Platelet Count (Thrombocytopenia) and Severe Bleeding (Hemorrhage)

 This medication can lead to serious bleeding.
-Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
-Let your oncology care team know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
-If the platelet count becomes too low, you may receive a transfusion of platelets.
+Platelets are blood cells that help your blood clot.
+Thrombocytopenia is when your platelet count is lower than normal, and you are at a higher risk of bleeding.
+Tell your providers if you have any bruising or bleeding, including nose bleeds, bleeding gums, or blood in your urine or stool.
+If your count gets too low, you may receive platelets from a donor.

 • Do not use a razor (an electric razor is fine).

-This medication can cause slow or abnormal heartbeats or an abnormal heart rhythm called QT prolongation.
-Notify your oncology care team right away if you feel abnormal heartbeats or if you feel dizzy or faint.
+QT prolongation is when your heart is not working how it should, and it can cause slow or abnormal heartbeats or an abnormal heart rhythm.
+Tell your provider right away if you feel abnormal heartbeats or if you feel dizzy or faint.

 Nausea and/or Vomiting